You know that one abrasive and argumentative individual? The one who kills the messenger and handles bad news poorly?

-I am not advocating some pathologic detachment from reality.
+This is not some pathologic detachment from reality.
 Emotions are normal.
 We feel them.
 We acknowledge their force.
 And we move on.

-I don’t suggest that you grip the face of the CEO, however, the spirit of the technique is sound.
-Your ability to step back as a third-party, examine the circumstance objectively from their point of view, and to make an informed decision—this is your leadership power.
+I don’t suggest that you grip the face of your colleague, however, the spirit of the technique is sound.
+Your ability to step back as a third-party, examine the circumstance objectively from others’ points of view, and to move toward informed decision—this is your leadership power.
 Your ability to ask powerful questions.

 “How did this happen?”

 “What new information or outside factors led to this outcome?”